cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 * `cloudify.aws.relationships.instance_connected_to_security_group` The `run_instances` operation looks to see if there are any relationships that define a relationship between the instance and a security group.
 If so, that security group's ID will be the included in the list of security groups in the 'security_group_ids' parameter in the `run_instances` function.

 * `cloudify.aws.relationships.instance_contained_in_subnet` The `run_instances` operation looks for any relationships to a Subnet and creates the Instance in that Subnet.
 Otherwise, the instance is in the EC2 Classic VPC.

+* `cloudify.aws.relationships.instance_connected_to_subnet` The `run_instances` operation looks for any relationships to a Subnet and connects the Instance to that Subnet.
+Otherwise, the instance is connected to the EC2 Classic VPC.

 * `cloudify.aws.relationships.instance_connected_to_load_balancer` This registers and EC2 instance with an Elastic Load Balancer.